Kais3rP/react-text2speech/README.md

 -   Preview of reading time ( time is averagely calculated )
 -   Control reading speed
 -   Select voice type and language
+-   Optional methods to add Highlight tags during static generation of the page to speed up page loading.

 ## Install